Trafficking in illicit goods and counterfeiting

-A dedicated database facilitates the sharing of intelligence on trafficking in illicit goods via our secure police communications system.
-This, and other specialized INTERPOL databases help us to analyse trends and better target our on-the-ground interventions in partnership with police, customs, regulatory bodies and the private sector.
+We facilitate the sharing of intelligence on trafficking in illicit goods via INTERPOL’s secure police communications system.
+Data is analysed in order to produce relevant crime reports and to better target our on-the-ground interventions in partnership with police, customs, regulatory bodies and the private sector.

 Additionally, we provide a central reference point on trafficking in illicit goods for all INTERPOL member countries and public and private stakeholders.
 We work to build partnerships with a wide range of representatives across sectors in order to facilitate a multidisciplinary response to this complex issue.
 We currently partner with more than 40 different industry sectors and a number of cross-industry associations and representative bodies.

 As part of this, we organize and participate in a number of international and cross-sector events and conferences.
 We are interested in cooperating with law enforcement authorities, the public and private sectors in the fight against trafficking in illicit goods.
 If you represent one of these entities and would like to have further information please contact us.

 Conference consolidates regional efforts against intellectual property crime in Middle East and North Africa

 Harnessing global efforts against counterfeiting and illicit trade focus of international conference